-Take a turn at the park – Large city parks have a variety of activities for families in the summer time.
+Take a turn at the park – Large city parks have a variety of activities for families in the summer months.
 Take your rollerblades and bikes and get a bit of exercise.
 For a small fee, you can ride in paddle boats and enjoy the lake.
 Young kids may want to spend time at the playground.
 To save money, bring snacks and drinks.

 Go bowling – Divide into teams and see who has the better skill.
 Bowling is a fun activity that can be enjoyed by the entire family.
 Bowling alleys also feature classic stand-up arcade games.
 After you bowl, challenge each other to a foosball match or a game of Ms. Pac-Man.

 Take a road trip to a nearby beach – If the closest beach is two hours away, then you are in perfect distance for a day trip.
-Grab the bathing suits, towels, umbrellas and sunscreen and hit the ocean.
+Grab the bathing suits, towels, umbrellas, and sunscreen and hit the ocean.
 This is getting away without spending a lot of money or going too far.

 Visit nearby tourist attractions – An example is Asheville, North Carolina, where people from all over come to visit the Biltmore Mansion.
 It is the largest private residence in the United States.
 Turned into a museum, groups can take tours through many of its over 200 rooms and experience how the rich lived before income tax was instituted.